xzshao/xzshao.github.io/Competition.md

 ***Brief overview of competition problems***：<br>
 Model sailboat price forecasts and analyze the impact of regional economic factors on sailboat price fluctuations.<br>
 ***problems-solving strategy***：<br>
-First, we change the strategy of selecting features when constructing sub-models in XGBoost to the SA algorithm-based approach and compare the effects of XGBoost and the Improved SA-XGBoost.<br>
+First, I change the strategy of selecting features when constructing sub-models in XGBoost to the SA algorithm-based approach and compare the effects of XGBoost and the Improved SA-XGBoost.<br>
 <img src="/images/FIG_MCM2-1.png">
-Second, we compare our model with the rest of the integrated learning or deep learning models.<br>
+Second, I compare our model with the rest of the integrated learning or deep learning models.<br>
 <img src="/images/FIG_MCM2-2.png">
 Ultimately I used SHAP values, PDP analysis, and ICE plots to explain the conclusions drawn from the Improved SA-XGBoost model. <br>
 <img src="/images/FIG_MCM2-3.png">